 There’s another safety issue with ButterflyVPN.
 When it comes to passwords and SSIDs (wifi network names), it doesn’t support special characters, including Chinese.
 What’s even sadder is that passwords also cannot contain spaces.

 Its default password to connect to the client is 12345678, which means there might be users who have decided not to change it, letting those nearby easily benefit from this free and secure VPN.
-Additionally, the Admin panel Advanced settings show the default password, which is also not the safest one, to put it mildly.

-Speed & performance
+Speed and performance

 Even their promotional video says that while in Full Mode, “you may experience slow speeds.”
 So the best you can do to increase the average connection speed is using the Intelligent mode which allows ButterflyVPN to handle blocked websites only.